xin-hedera/caliper-benchmarks/networks/fabric/docker-compose/2org1peergoleveldb_solo_hcs/README.md

 *NOTE*:
 * Prometheus metrics are only available on Fabric v1.4.0 and above
 * `docker-compose-prometheus.yaml` relies on the companion network `/prometheus-grafana/docker-compose-fabric.yml` being stood up in advance as they must exist on the same docker network

+*STATUS*:
+* docker-compose-tls.yaml is updated to add a cli container to facilitate channel creation, cc installation/instantiation